connervieira/CopilotLink/DOCUMENTATION.md

 ### Required
 Steps in this section are required, and should be completed to ensure Copilot Link functions properly.

 1. Download Copilot Link.
-You can either download the stable version from the V0LT website, or the development version from Github with the following command.
+You can either download the stable version from the V0LT website, or the development version from GitHub with the following command.
     - `git clone https://github.com/connervieira/CopilotLink`
-2 Install 'playsound' Python library
+2. Install 'playsound' Python library
     - `pip3 install playsound`
 3. Install 'pygobject' Python library
     - `pip3 install pygobject`